api3dao/old-api3-docs/fundamentals/1-1-api.md

 # API (Application programming interface)

-*See Saša Milić's article, [APIs: The Digital Glue](https://medium.com/api3/apis-the-digital-glue-7ac87566e773) for a more complete background on APIs.*
+*See our article, [APIs: The Digital Glue](https://medium.com/api3/apis-the-digital-glue-7ac87566e773) for a more complete background on APIs.*

 An API is a well-defined and documented protocol that one can use to interact with an application programmatically.
 In the context of decentralized applications, this definition is quite useless, and even misguiding.